 Kanban is a word most of us in the project management field have heard by now.
 Some swear by it others are critical, but either way it is here to stay.
 And there is no better reason to dig in and get to know what really stands behind it.
 Who knows, maybe you’ll like kanban framework so much you will decide to switch over.

-To put it technically, Kanban is a task management model that aims to eliminate waste while delivering as fast as possible and enabling the team to take full control.
-Stemming from Lean method it gives the practitioners tools to purify their processes and achieve the best and fastest results.
+To put it technically, Kanban framework is a task management model that aims to eliminate waste while delivering as fast as possible and enabling the team to take full control.
+Stemming from the Lean method gives the practitioners tools to purify their processes and achieve the best and fastest results.
 While it may sound like any other project management approach on paper, Kanban has certain benefits that cannot be argued.
-The most important being visualisation and limitation of the process.
+The most important being visualization and limitation of the process.

 Drawing the Kanban Board